Collegiate-Edu-Nation/easy-ftc/README.md

 Additionally, several useful quality-of-life features are included
 * Encoders can be used with minimal setup for either time- or distance-based commands
-* Arm and Lift optionally feature encoder limits on range-of-motion
+* Arm, Intake, and Lift optionally feature encoder limits on range-of-motion
 * Robot and field-centric driving are supported for Mecanum
 * Tank and arcade are supported for Differential
 * Servo-powered mechanisms can optionally leverage smooth-servo control